Last updated on April 6th, 2021 at 07:23 am

 In addition to the attack-related disability, many sufferers live in fear because their migraines disrupt their ability to work, go to school, partake in social activities, or care for their families, and this significantly limits their overall quality of life.
 More than 90% of migraine sufferers are unable to work or function normally during their attacks.
 American employers lose more than $20 billion each year as a result of 113 million lost workdays due to migraine.6

-Migraine treatment is divided into acute and preventive (prophylactic) therapy.
+Migraine treatment is divided into acute (as needed) and preventive (prophylactic) therapy.
 Most existing preventive therapies are adopted from anti-epileptic, antidepressant, and antihypertensive medications.
 However, many of these medications are not well tolerated, resulting in poor compliance.
 Adherence to oral migraine preventative medication is around 26% at 6 months and declines to 17% at one year.7 This is often due to intolerable side effects.
 Many patients, due to lack of efficacy of preventative treatments, often resort to overuse of acute medications.
-This results in additional decline in quality of life and economic burden.8 Onabotulinumtoxin-A is currently the only FDA-approved treatment available for chronic migraine.
+This results in additional decline in quality of life and economic burden.8 Onabotulinumtoxin-A (Botox) is currently the only FDA-approved treatment available for chronic migraine.
 However, most patients must fail at least three preventative treatments prior to receiving Onabotulinumtoxin-A. As such, Onabotulinumtoxin-A is typically a fourth line option for the prevention of chronic migraine.
 In addition, it is not approved for patients who have episodic migraine.
 There are 4 calcitonin gene related peptide (CGRP) monoclonal antibody antagonists that have been approved for the prevention of migraine.
 There also exists a limited number of neuromodulatory devices.
 Lack of insurance coverage of these devices precludes their routine use in clinical practice.
 This confers a large unmet need for additional preventive migraine treatments and additional therapeutic targets.

 The use of CAMs has been significantly rising in the US and Europe9–12, and is becoming more evident especially in patients with migraine and other headache disorders.
 In a recent questionnaire-based survey in Germany and Austria, 81.7% of patients seen in tertiary outpatient headache clinics reported use of CAM13.
 There are a multitude of different migraine related supplements on the market with variable combinations or sold separately as the individual components.
 Below, we discuss the most commonly used and studied supplements for migraine prevention.

 Magnesium has a Level B (2nd highest) evidence recommendation for migraine prevention by the American Academy of Neurology and American Headache Society.14 It is also rated highly and recommended by the Canadian Headache Society.15 This is a higher evidence recommendation than many of the prescription medications we use for migraine prevention.
 More than 325 enzymes are magnesium dependent, many of which are brain enzymes.
 Magnesium is involved in all reactions that involve the formation and utilization of adenosine-5′-triphosphate (ATP) in energy metabolism16–19.
 Proper magnesium levels are known to help normalize blood pressure, have anticoagulant, anti-platelet aggregating effects, regulate cell proliferation, protein synthesis, cellular energy and cell membrane stability, as well as blood sugar levels19–21.
 Studies have shown low levels of brain magnesium22,23 may be a contributor to migraine pathophysiology.
-Magnesium influences multiple steps in the current understanding of migraine pathophysiology including cortical spreading depression, serotonin receptor activity, neurotransmitter release, interference with inflammatory mediators, nitric oxide production, platelet aggregation, vascular tone, NMDA receptor interaction, production and release of substance P which activates pain fibers24–31.
+Magnesium influences multiple steps in the current understanding of migraine pathophysiology including cortical spreading depression, serotonin receptor activity, neurotransmitter release, interference with inflammatory mediators, nitric oxide production, platelet aggregation, vascular tone, NMDA receptor interaction, CGRP release, production and release of substance P which activates pain fibers24–31.
 Magnesium is a mineral that functions as a coenzyme for various neurologic functions and other physiologic mechanisms.
 According to two double-blind studies, high-dose oral magnesium supplementation appears to be effective in migraine prophylaxis.
 Trials have shown that magnesium supplementation is very effective in migraine treatment, with migraine attack reductions of up to 42%.32–37 Other studies have also shown benefit in migraine prevention when combined with coenzyme Q10 and feverfew as well.38 Magnesium (250 mg twice a day or 500 mg at bed) has a relaxant effect on smooth muscles such as blood vessels.
 We often give intravenous magnesium to patients who come into the emergency department for migraine because it helps to break the migraine.
 Three trials found 40-90% average headache reduction when used as a preventative.
 Magnesium also demonstrated the benefit in menstrually related migraine.
 Magnesium is part of the messenger system in the serotonin cascade and it is a good muscle relaxant.
 Some forms can be useful for constipation which can be a side effect of other medications used to treat migraine.
 Good sources include nuts, whole grains, and tomatoes.

 There are different forms of magnesium, and we’ll discuss the most common types.
 Magnesium types can be tailored to patient characteristics as follows.39 Magnesium glycinate is a good choice for those with a sensitive stomach who have gastrointestinal side effects such as diarrhea with other forms of magnesium.
 It is anecdotally also helpful with anxiety and sleep.
 Magnesium threonate also has low risk of gastrointestinal side effects and anecdotally helpful with cognitive function and brain fog symptoms.
 Magnesium malate has low gastrointestinal side effects and is reportedly more energizing and anecdotally often helpful in fibromyalgia and chronic fatigue syndrome.
 Magnesium citrate is one of the most studied, popular, and well-absorbed forms of magnesium.
 It can also be mixed easily with liquids if you can’t take pills.
 However, it comes with a higher risk of diarrhea and gastrointestinal side effects, although this could be helpful for those with constipation.
 Magnesium oxide is also well studied, cheap, and often used for heartburn and indigestion.
 However, it is not well absorbed and can have some laxative side effects as well, so can also be helpful for constipation.